naufan17/express-boilerplate/README.md

-# Bolierplate Express JS Fullstack API with Objection.js and Knex.js
+# Bolierplate Express JS REST API with Objection.js and Knex.js

 ## How to setup local code program:
 - Clone this repository